alejandrodl/vocal-percussion-transcription/README.md

 Evaluation
 ----------

-To evaluate the performance of learnt embeddings and selected features stored in `data/processed`, run:
+To evaluate the performance of learnt embeddings and selected features, which should be stored in `data/processed` by now, run:

 ```sh
 python eval_knn.py